DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_overview.md

 DAFoam supports high-fidelity design optimization for a wide range of disciplines, e.g., aerodynamics, heat transfer, solid mechanics, and hydrodynamics.

 The optimization configurations for the DAFoam tutorials are available from [here](http://github.com/dafoam/tutorials).
-For most of the tutorials, run this command for pre-processing:
+If you use the DAFoam Docker image, first start a Docker container, refer to [this page](mydoc_get_started_run.html).
+Then, for most of the tutorials, run this command for pre-processing:

 <pre>
 ./preProcessing.sh